evesfect/grass-system/README.md

 Designed for dense grass placement on small to medium-sized maps, also supports low-end hardware:

--   60,000+ grass blades rendered at 60+ FPS on Intel Iris XE graphics
+-   60,000+ grass blades rendered at 60+ FPS on Intel Iris XE graphics (integrated)
 -   Spatial culling system scales to larger maps with distance-based LOD

 ## Setup Instructions